I have some advice for you, and it’s very simple: chase your dreams, whatever those may be.

-Well my girlfriend returned to her career in Ohio, I returned to the UK for a couple of years but eventually we got together.
+Well my girlfriend returned to her career in Ohio, I returned to the UK for a couple of years, but eventually we got together.
 We’ve been married 15 years and have 4 kids.
 Life is good.
 I restarted my career in a different continent and industry – insurance – with the commensurate huge drop in salary.
-While it’s certainly a better fit that engineering ever was, I’m still looking for that job that grips me like the 3 months I spent traveling did.
+While it’s certainly a better fit than engineering ever was, I’m still looking for that job that grips me like the 3 months I spent traveling did.
 I can dream, right?
-Until then, I can adjust claims, develop products and underwrite accounts as good as the next person.
+Until then, I can adjust claims, develop products and underwrite accounts as well as the next person.

-I chased my dream and it worked out.
+I chased my dream, and it worked out.
 I urge you do the same.
 The sun will still come up the following day, the world will still spin, no matter what happens.

 My dream germinated in ways I couldn’t have imagined.
 My children are now seasoned travelers who love to tell people the adventure their mom and dad had way back when.
-The phone call with my then girlfriend was, upon reflection, a real Butterfly Effect moment.
-Like Steve Jobs famously said, though, you can only see those data points of your life in the rear view mirror.
+The phone call with my then-girlfriend was, upon reflection, a real Butterfly Effect moment.
+Like Steve Jobs famously said, you can only see those data points of your life in the rear view mirror.
 You sometimes just have to go for it, roll the dice and see what happens.
 Your mileage may vary but a career – your career – will be there when you get back.